ch1c0t/hobby-rpc.protocol/readme.md

 - [200 OK][200]:

-  Happy path and JSON output in the body.
+  Happy path.
+JSON output in the body.

 - [400 Bad Request][400]: